KanteLabs/Music-Visualizer/README.md

 ![Web](/assets/visual2_zoom.png)

 ### Technical Details
+The core of this project was built using THREE.js in order to render the visualizers in canvas.
+- Three.js with WebGL
+  - VR options for Google Cardboard(bonus)
+  - Optional Aframe
+  - Geometry & Trigonometry
+  - save song history to firebase[x]

 ### Sample Code
 This sample code was how I generated the random floating shapes around the scene.